SudoTV/stamp.sudo.tv/en-US/create/profile/index.md

     stamp0=site.data.stamp.i-create-my-own-profile
 %}

+### Create Profile with Wizard Script

+Under the repository workspace:

+{% include copyable/copyable-text-highlight.html
+    shell="any-terminal"
+    language="shell"
+    text="make init-profile"
+%}

+Follow the wizard and everything you need for profile creation will be and opened automatically.

+After config editing, you may now submit your change!

+### Create Profile Manually

 To create a profile, you will need to create a pull request for [SudoTV Stamp GitHub Repository](https://github.com/SudoTV/stamp.sudo.tv).

 Visit [GitHub Topics](https://resource.sudo.tv/topic/github) if you need more information about GitHub and pull requests.